evmts/tevm-monorepo/docs/src/content/docs/getting-started/getting-started.md

 - After calling `getVm()` you can explore the vm methods such as `vm.buildBlock`, stateManager methods such as `vm.stateManager.setStateRoot`, blockchain methods `vm.blockchain.getBlock`, and evm methods like `vm.evm.runCall`.
 This low level api uses the [`ethereumjs api`](https://github.com/ethereumjs)
 - Set `loggingLevel` in memory client to `trace` or `debug`
 - Configure the tevm bundler to read foundry remappings
-- Hack the evm using `client._tevm.getVm().evm.on` to log evm steps or modify the result of them (see ethereumjs generated evm docs for more information on this)
+- Hack the evm using `client.tevm.getVm().evm.on` to log evm steps or modify the result of them (see ethereumjs generated evm docs for more information on this)
 - Use the `statepersister` to persist tevm state to local storage
 - Run tevm as an http server